cgq-qgc/pyhelp/docs/installation.rst

 Then you will need to install all the dependencies that are listed in the section :ref:`sec_requirements` below.
-Unless you really know what you are doing, we strongly recommand against installing these dependencies with with pip directly from the `The Python Package Index (PyPI)`_ because you will most likely run into installation problems and dependency conflicts.
+Unless you really know what you are doing, we strongly recommand against installing these dependencies with pip directly from the `The Python Package Index (PyPI)`_, because you will most likely run into installation problems and dependency conflicts.
 The easiest and safest way to install PyHELP's depencies on Windows is to download Wheels from Christopher Gohlke's